Common Names: Hoya Hindu Rope

 Most hoyas love warm environments - 65-85℉ - and should be kept away from drafty windows and doorways during the colder months.

-Although Hoya Carnosa 'Compacta' can handle most household humidity levels, they will grow more rapidly when the humidity exceeds 60 percent.
+Although Hoya Carnosa 'Compacta' can handle most household humidity levels, they will grow more rapidly when the humidity exceeds 60%.
 Do what you can to increase the humidity for these tropical, hanging, indoor plants.
 Add pebble trays filled with water under your indoor plants, group plants together, or use a cool-mist humidifier.

-For hoyas, a higher nitrogen fertilizer encourages foliar growth.
+For hoyas, a higher nitrogen fertilizer encourages foliage growth.
 When they're about to bloom, switch to a higher phosphorus content.
 Fertilize with a complete liquid fertilizer or fish emulsion twice a month during the summer.
 You can also apply a top dressing of worm castings or compost in the spring, which acts as a slow-release fertilizer.
 Only fertilize during the growing season (spring through summer).